pypa/packaging.python.org/source/guides/packaging-binary-extensions.rst

 build the official CPython interpreter, and should be used to build compatible binary extensions.

-Python 2.7 used Visual Studio 2008, and Python 3.5+ uses Visual Studio 2015 or later; since 2015 Microsoft has kept backward compatibility (with one exception, listed below).
-Unfortunately, older versions of Visual Studio are no longer available from Microsoft, so building for CPython < 3.5 is discouraged.
-If you do need to build for older versions, you can set ``DISTUTILS_USE_SDK=1`` and ``MSSdk=1`` to force a the currently activated version of MSVC to be found, and you should exercize care when designing your extension not to malloc/free memory across different libraries, avoid relying on changed data structures, and so on.
+Building for Python prior to 3.5 is discouraged, because older versions of Visual Studio are no longer available from Microsoft.
+If you do need to build for older versions, you can set ``DISTUTILS_USE_SDK=1`` and ``MSSdk=1`` to force a the currently activated version of MSVC to be found, and you should exercise care when designing your extension not to malloc/free memory across different libraries, avoid relying on changed data structures, and so on.
 Tools for generating extension modules usually avoid these things for you.